 DO NOT CALL POLICY

 This newspaper uses the telephone as one important way to stay in contact with our customers and our potential customers in the community.
-Because a good relationship with the community is necessary ingredient of our success, and in keeping with state and federal laws, it is the policy of this newspaper that we will not make sales-related telephone calls to any person who has indicated a desire not to receive such calls.
+Because a good relationship with the community is a necessary ingredient of our success, and in keeping with state and federal laws, it is the policy of this newspaper that we will not make sales-related telephone calls to any person who has indicated a desire not to receive such calls.
 This includes those who have registered with state or federal "Do Not Call" lists, as well as those who have previously told us directly that they do not wish to receive such calls.

 La Crosse Tribune may at times offer subscription opportunities or solicit prospective customers by calling on private residences.